 About the Strain

 Born out of the Pacific Northwest, Jet Fuel Gelato is a cross between the cultivars Gelato 45 and High Octane OG x Jet Fuel G6.
 As the name suggests, this top-shelf phenotype hits the gas as a heavy-hitting, high-THC hybrid strain.
-Its smooth aromas of dairy and diesel are complemented by light notes of citrus and pepper, with frosted trichomes and sage green leaves rippling with purple and coral.
+Its smooth aromas of dairy and gas are complemented by light notes of citrus and pepper, with frosted trichomes and sage green leaves rippling with purple and coral.